My Story

 ARTISTS’ AGENT & JEHANE LTD

-My role as an Art Agent began in 2004 when I had my first child.
-I started out as an agent by showing work by the artists I admired to my own clients.
-I have since personally represented over 200 artists including leading artists including Paul Thurlby, Cressida Bell, Alex T. Smith and the heritage collections of Glasgow Museums.
+My role as an Art Agent began in 2004 with the birth of my first child.
+I started out by showing work by the artists I admired to my own clients.
+I have since worked with both leading artists including Paul Thurlby, Alex T. Smith, and heritage archive collections such as Glasgow Museums.
 I founded Jehane Ltd in 2018 with a vision to be the most imaginative, most alive, and most loved Artist’s Agency.
 My emphasis is on supporting artists to work with courage, care, and creativity; creating intentional artwork which machines can’t compete with.
 I am renowned for my exceptional eye and talent for developing new creative concepts with both my artists and our clients.

 CREATIVE EDUCATOR